 The examination will be given under strict security.
-You will be required to show government issued photo identification in order to enter the testing site and trained proctors will supervise the examination.
-Irregularities observed during the examination, such as creating a disturbance, giving or receiving unauthorized information or aid to or from other examinees, or attempting to remove examination materials or notes from the testing room may be sufficient cause to end your participation in the examination or to invalidate or cancel your scores.
+You will be required to show government issued photo identification in the testing space and trained proctors will supervise the examination.
+Irregularities observed during the examination, such as leaning off camera or speaking out loud may be sufficient cause to end your participation in the examination or to invalidate or cancel your scores.
 Examination proctors may identify irregularities by observation, evidence of subsequent statistical analysis of answer or other means.
 ISTM reserves the right to investigate each incident of possible misconduct or irregularity and to take appropriate response actions.